 - Facilitating drug manufacturing processes

-- Supporting drug delivery, and in some formulations, improving bioavailability
+- Supporting drug delivery and, in some cases, improving bioavailability

-- Helping protect the formulation from microbial contamination, oxidation, moisture, or degradation, depending on the excipient used
+- Protecting the formulation from microbial contamination, oxidation, moisture, or degradation

 Based on Origin